Think the holidays are the worst time to look for a job? Not so fast!

-Some experts warn that holiday season hiring prospects are dire.
-If you listen to these folks, you might as well just go into job search hibernation and kick your search back into gear again in the New Year.
+Some experts warn that the hiring prospects during the holidays are dire.
+If you listen to these folks, you might as well just go into job-search hibernation and kick your job hunt back into gear again in the New Year.

-The good news is that these experts aren’t exactly right.
+The good news, however, is that these experts aren’t exactly right.
 There’s a silver lining.

 Searching for a job during the holidays can actually be a good thing.
-It may not be the very best time of year to look for a job, but there are plenty of positives!
+It may not be the very best time of year for a job hunt, but there are plenty of positives!
 Here are just a few reasons why the holidays might be the best time for you to look for a new job.
 Hopefully this information will keep your spirits up and allow you to enjoy a wonderful holiday season!

 There are plenty of networking opportunities.

-The holidays are a time for families to gather together, tell tales of holidays past and enjoy food and beverages (adult or not) with one another.
+The holidays are a time for families to gather together, tell tales of holidays past, and enjoy food and beverages with one another.
 The same goes for businesses.
 It may not be hiring season, but party season provides lots of opportunities for networking.
 Like families, businesses tend to ramp up their hosting of events during the holiday season.
 So be jolly and take advantage of the increase in networking events.

 Just be sure to approach each event in the right way.
 Don’t go all business mode at your friend’s party.
-Let your job search come up naturally in conversation.
+Instead, let your job search come up naturally in conversation.
 You don’t want to come across desperate, and you don’t want to burn any bridges with friends.

 There’s holiday spirit to spare.

-Make sure when you reach out to you wish them a happy holiday.
+Make sure when you reach out, you wish them a happy holiday.
 If you’re following up about a possible interview, it’s more likely you’ll get a response if you mention the holidays.